 A straight-line buffer is an area within "X" meters straight-line distance of a point (or a polygon).
-In the case of this study, with a sample based on residential environments, the straight-line distance is from a participant's home.
-More specifically, it is the straight-line distance from the residence on the participant's parcel, located visually from aerial photos.
-However, when using work addresses, the formula is similar.
+In the case of the TCWS study, with a sample based on residential environments, the straight-line distance is from a participant's home or work; in other studies distances from schools were also measured.
+In the TCWS we used the straight-line distance from the residence on the participant's parcel, located visually from aerial photos.
+In later studies we used the geocoded street addresses of study participants and schools.
+However, when using work or school addresses, the formula is similar.

-This is a straightforward process in ArcGIS 8.3, using the Buffer Wizard.
+This is a straightforward process in ArcGIS 8.3 and later versions, using the Buffer Tool.
 The software allows you to choose whether to keep the buffers distinct (one per feature) or merge them into one big feature.
 For the parks analysis shown in the image above, the buffers could be merged together, as it was not necessary to retain a relationship between an individual park and its buffer.
-For the Twin Cities Walking Study, each buffer was tied to a participant's home location, so the buffers had to remain distinct.
+For the Twin Cities Walking Study and others, each buffer was tied to a participant's home location, so the buffers had to remain distinct.

-Picking the starting point was a bit more time consuming in this process as we only partially automated it, checking, rather, the geocoding from the parcel database.
+In the TCWS, picking the starting point was a bit more time consuming in this process as we only partially automated it, checking, rather, the geocoding from the parcel database.
 The geocoding process works with the length of the street segment and the address range associated with it, and places points along the length of the line proportionally using the address and the known range.
 In order to have the points in the correct place we used the parcel data (to match exact addresses) and the orthophotos (to find the building locations) and manually shifted points to reflect the actual location of participants.
-In a larger study, we would automate this step to use the centroid of the parcel of residence.
-The manual placement of points makes the most difference in larger or longer lots where the centroid may be some distance from the actual house, affecting small buffers in particular.